Physical constraints on the Maldacena-Shenker-Stanford chaos-bound in black hole spacetimes: Chaotic dynamics and stability analysis in black hole spacetimes

 In the MSS conjecture, the bound on chaos is formulated in terms of the Lyapunov exponent that governs the exponential growth of OTOCS in the boundary field theory.
 Since these correlators are naturally defined with respect to the boundary time coordinate, the chaos-bound is meaningful only in the coordinate-time domain of the bulk spacetime and not in the proper-time parametrization of individual geodesics.
 For this reason, throughout this work we have not considered or reported any violation of the bound in the proper-time domain.

-The results presented in Tables~\ref{tab:tcase4}--\ref{tab:case1} show that, under the constraints imposed in this study, all circular geodesics parametrized by proper time are stable.
-In contrast, all circular geodesics parametrized by coordinate time are unstable.
-This behavior is unsurprising, as the condition used to determine the orbital radius $r_{0}$ in the coordinate framework directly implies instability through the inequality $\lambda_{\rm c}/\lambda_{\rm p}>0$.
-The distinction highlights a physical difference: stability in proper time reflects the experience of a local infalling observer, whereas instability in coordinate time encodes how perturbations grow from the perspective of an asymptotic (holographic) observer.
-Since the MSS chaos-bound is tied to holographic correlators, only the latter instability has direct relevance for diagnosing chaotic behavior.
+The results presented in Tables~\ref{tab:tcase4}--\ref{tab:case1} show that, under the constraints imposed in this study, all circular geodesics are unstable.
+This behavior is unsurprising, as the condition used to determine the orbital radius $r_{0}$ directly implies instability through the inequality $\lambda_{\rm c}/\lambda_{\rm p}>0$.
 Under the same physical constraints, the angular momentum remains limited, preventing the system from entering a regime where the chaos-bound could be violated.
 As demonstrated in Tables~\ref{tab:case1}--\ref{tab:case4}, a consistent pattern is observed for both massive and massless particles: no violation of the chaos-bound occurs, irrespective of the values of the normalization constant $\alpha$, the string parameter $a$, or the cosmological constant, as long as the underlying conditions are satisfied.
 Moreover, Tables~\ref{tab:tcase1}--\ref{tab:case4} clearly show that these parameters significantly influence both the horizon structure and orbital dynamics.
 Despite these variations, the chaos-bound remains saturated throughout, highlighting its robustness in the Kiselev spacetime background considered here.